romitp4l/code-standard-for-android-development-using-kotlin/README.md

+***code-standard-for-android-development-using-kotlin
+-**Following all to be kept in mind

 - **Search, Write, Sign up, Sign in:**
   - These are the primary actions suggested for users, possibly related to accessing or interacting with the content.